wxmerkt/multisense-lcm-distro/README.md

 LCM Dependency
 --------------

 LCM (v1.3.1) is a required dependency which must be installed from source.
-It can be retrived from http://lcm-proj.github.io/
+It can be retrieved from http://lcm-proj.github.io/

 ::